-TYPES OF GOALS

-The aim is for most coached young people to have completed, by the end of the year, a set of goals based on where they are (and where they want to go!)

-For young people who do not yet have a high school degree or GED (including those who are disconnected):

-- □ 1+ high school academic goal(s) use the High School Roadmap to find the specific goal, based on their situation! - □ Post-secondary exposure/exploration goal; - □ Career exploration goal; - □ 1+ career development experience goal

-For young people enrolled in college:

-- □ 1+ college goal(s) use the College Roadmap to find the specific goal, based on their situation!

-- □ Career exploration goal;

-- □ 1+ career development experience goal

-For young people enrolled in a non-college post-secondary setting (such as a vocational program):

-- □ Career exploration goal; - □ 1+ career development experience goal

-For young people with a high school degree/GED who are not enrolled in college:

-- D Post-secondary exposure/exploration goal;

-- □ Career exploration goal;

-- □ 1+ career development experience goal

-Review the Goal Roadmaps and select specific Goals in each category above, based on a young person's situation and interests.
+REQUIRED GOALS FOR ALL YOUNG PEOPLE The aim is for 100% of coached young people to have completed, by the end of the year, a set of goals based on where they are: For young people who do not yet have a high school degree or equivalency (including those who are disconnected): ☐ 1+ high school academic goal(s); ☐ 1+ post-secondary exposure/exploration goal(s); 1+ career development experience(s), along with the yearly required "Career exploration & preparation" goal For young people enrolled in college: □ 1+ college goal(s); 1+ career development experience(s), along with the yearly required "Career exploration & preparation" goal For young people enrolled in a non-college post-secondary setting (such as a vocational program): 1+ career development experience(s), along with the yearly required "Career exploration & preparation" goal For young people with a high school degree/GED who are not enrolled in college: ☐ 1+ post-secondary exposure/exploration goal(s); ☐ 1+ career development experience(s), along with the yearly required "Career exploration & preparation" goal Review the Goal Roadmaps and select specific Goals in each category above, based on a young person's situation and interests.
 Once a Goal is selected, go to that Worksheet to see the specific steps.
 It is highly recommended to go through the 2.5 day training before starting to use Goals & Steps!